Tests

 cd packages/[package-name];

-yarn test:debug
+pnpm test:debug

 # or with a different debug scope

-env DEBUG='*execution-controller*' yarn test:debug
+env DEBUG='*execution-controller*' pnpm test:debug

 Test a single package in watch mode